Billy the Marlin: After Routh

 On September 13, 2004, Billy the Marlin made a home game appearance at U.S. Cellular Field.
 The Florida Marlins, displaced because of Hurricane Ivan, beat the Montreal Expos 6-3 in Chicago in the relocated game.

 In 2005, Billy the Marlin made some 450 appearances a year outside of games, the Marlins charging $350 an hour.
 In contrast to the Routh era when he was allowed to keep all of his off-field income, the Marlins split appearance money with the mascot's portrayer – the team's portion going to the team's charitable foundation.

 Topps featured Billy the Marlin in their 2007 Opening Day Baseball series as card #198, released 03/14/2007.

 Current activities

 Billy the Marlin was nominated for the Mascot Hall of Fame's "Golden Silly String Award" in August 2008.
-His opponents in the professional category were Globie (Harlem Globetrotters), Hugo (New Orleans Hornets), Rocky (Denver Nuggets), and Slider (Cleveland Indians).
+His opponents in the professional category were Globie (Harlem Globetrotters), Hugo (Charlotte Hornets), Rocky (Denver Nuggets), and Slider (Cleveland Indians).
 In spite of winning the readers' on-line poll, Billy ultimately lost the inductee position to Slider.

 Billy's Bunch is an official fan club for kids ages 12 and under.
 Billy's Bunch is also the name of a 30-minute SunSports/FSFlorida TV show.
 Formerly Marlins StrikeZone, the new format premiered April 5, 2008.

 Billy the Marlin also has starred in several This is SportsCenter commercials.